nkdAgility/azure-devops-migration-tools/README.md

 ## Installing and running the tools

+These tools are available as a portable application and can be installed in a number of ways, including manually from a zip.
+For a more detailed getting started guide please see the [documentation](https://nkdagility.com/docs/azure-devops-migration-tools/getting-started.html).

+### Option 1: Winget

 We use [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) to host the tools, and you can use the command `winget install nkdAgility.AzureDevOpsMigrationTools` to install them on Windows 10 and Windows 11.
-For other operating systems you can download the [latest release](https://github.com/nkdAgility/azure-devops-migration-tools/releases/latest) and unzip it to a folder of your choice.

 The tools will be installed to `%Localappdata%\Microsoft\WinGet\Packages\nkdAgility.AzureDevOpsMigrationTools_Microsoft.Winget.Source_XXXXXXXXXX` and a symbolic link to `devopsmigration.exe` that lets you run it from anywhere using `devopsmigration init`.

-For a more detailed getting started guide please see the [documentation](https://nkdagility.com/docs/azure-devops-migration-tools/getting-started.html).
+**NOTE: Do not install using an elevated command prompt!**

+### Option 2: Chocolatey

+We also deploy to [Chocolatey](https://chocolatey.org/packages/nkdagility.azuredevopsmigrationtools) and you can use the command `choco install vsts-sync-migrator` to install them on Windows Server.

+The tools will be installed to `C:\Tools\MigrationTools\` which should be added to the path.
+You can run `devopsmigration.exe`

+### Option 3: Manual

+You can download the [latest release](https://github.com/nkdAgility/azure-devops-migration-tools/releases/latest) and unzip it to a folder of your choice.

 ## Support